argilla-io/argilla/docs/_source/practical_guides/create_dataset.md

 ::::

 ###### Update `responses`

-In contrary to suggestions, responses cannot be updated directly in Argilla.
-Instead, you will need to delete the record and add it again with the updated responses.
+In contrary to suggestions, responses cannot be updated using the `FeedbackRecord.update`-method but instead you need to manually update the `responses`-attribute of the `FeedbackRecord` and then push the changes to Argilla by `FeedbackDataset.update_records` as shown in [the example above](#update-records).

 ###### Update `metadata`

-In contrary to suggestions, metadata cannot be updated directly in Argilla.
-Instead, you will need to delete the record and add it again with the updated metadata.
+In contrary to suggestions, responses cannot be updated using the `FeedbackRecord.update`-method but instead you need to manually update the `responses`-attribute of the `FeedbackRecord` and then push the changes to Argilla by `FeedbackDataset.update_records` as shown in [the example above](#update-records).

 ##### Delete records

 From `v1.14.0`, it is possible to delete records from a `FeedbackDataset` in Argilla.
 Remember that from 1.14.0, when pulling a `FeedbackDataset` from Argilla via the `from_argilla` method, the returned instance is a remote `FeedbackDataset`, which implies that all the additions, updates, and deletions are directly pushed to Argilla, without having to call `push_to_argilla` for those to be pushed to Argilla.